xcore/sw_display_controller/docs/api.rst

 the commands to the SDRAM module in a queue.
 The SDRAM module processes the commands and returns the required data.
 The SDRAM code can be seen as a separate module ``module_sdram_burst_new``in the project.

-Note that to enable the application use the SDRAM module, the user should add the module to the build options of the project.
-To achieve that, do the following
+Note that to enable the application use the SDRAM module, the user should add the module to the build options of the project To achieve that, do the following

   #.
-Open the file ``BuildOptions`` available in ..\app_zlg_mtx_110e16_demo_2 folder
+Open the file ``BuildOptions`` available in ..\app_graphics_demo folder
   #.
 Add the name ``module_sdram_burst_new`` to the option ``MODULE`` in the BuildOptions.
 This will enable the application project to use the SDRAM module
   #.
 Add the object names sdram_server and sdram_client to the option ``OBJNAMES``
   #.
 Add the module ``module_sdram_burst_new`` to the ``References`` option in the project settings of the application project